The Right Way to Track Your Period

 How to Keep Track of Your Menstrual Cycle

 There are many helpful tools nowadays to help you keep track of your period.
 I used to use a calendar to track my menstrual cycle.
-If you do that, make sure that whatever type of calendar you are using has enough space for you to make notes.
+If you do that, make sure that your calendar has enough space for you to make notes.
 Why is this important?
-Because you will be writing when does the period starts and ends, and any emotional or physical symptoms that you might experience during your flow.
-Remember, to be as specific as you can, because you’ll be sharing your menstrual cycle calendar with your health care practitioner.
+Because you will be writing when the period starts and ends, and any emotional or physical symptoms that you might experience during your flow.
+Remember to be as specific as you can, because you’ll be sharing your menstrual cycle calendar with your health care practitioner.

 Now I’m using an app (consider Clue or Period Tracker Lite) to track my flow.
 The apps are easy to use and very easy to track your symptoms.
 If you forget something, you can always go back and make new notes or corrections.